ornicar/lichess-old/README.markdown

 Very fast Chess game designed to run on a small server and play hundreds of concurrent games.

-Allows to play with a friend, a random player or an Artificial Intelligence.
+- Allows to play with a friend, a random player or an Artificial Intelligence.
-Supports castling, en passant, selective promotion, color selection, check and mate detection, threefold repetition, and move validation.
+- Supports castling, en passant, selective promotion, color selection, check and mate detection, threefold repetition, and move validation.
-Chess clock, integrated chat, real time spectator mode and analysis interface available.
+- Chess clock, integrated chat, real time spectator mode and analysis interface available.
-The interface is translated to 23 languages thanks to contributors.
+- Translated to 23 languages thanks to contributors.
-Uses only open source languages: PHP 5.3, HTML5, Javascript and CSS.
+- Uses only open source languages: PHP 5.3, HTML5, Javascript and CSS.
 Powered by Symfony2 and jQuery 1.4.

 PLAY
 ----